Getting Started in Farming: On the Home Farm

 The management experience and competency of younger generations also increase, along with the desire to assume more responsibility and become “master of their own destiny.”
 If the business is profitable, their equity in the farm business will also be growing.

 Adjusting to these changes cannot be left to chance.
-Before starting a family farm arrangement, it is vital that definite written plans be agreed upon that will provide: (1) security for the older generation after retirement, (2) transfer of managerial control of business to the younger generation, and (3) transfer of farm ownership to the younger generation, with appropriate compensation to other members of the family.
+Before starting a family farm arrangement, it is vital that definite written plans be agreed upon that will provide: (1) security for the older generation after retirement, (2) transfer of managerial control of the business to the younger generation, and (3) transfer of farm ownership to the younger generation, with appropriate compensation to other members of the family.
 Let’s briefly examine each of these.

 Security for older generation – After working hard for years to build up the farm business and buy the home farm, older generations are entitled to enjoy the rewards of their long efforts and have security in their retirement years.
 Security and the wish not to be a burden on their children or the younger farm generation during retirement are strong desires parents have.